jrheard/blog/python/passwords.md

 Password Generator
 ==================

-The password generator is a little Python program that prints a string like "Fj3io19aA" to the screen and then exits.
-Every time you run the program, it'll print out a different string - so maybe the next time you run it, you'll see an output of "1LPoxA25Pq", you get the idea.
+Write a program that prints a randomly generated password like "Fj3io19aA" to the screen and then exits.
+Every time you run the program, it'll print out a different password - so maybe the next time you run it, you'll see an output of "1LPoxA25Pq", you get the idea.

 You already know that you can print something to the screen by writing code like `print("Hello there!")`, but we'll need to do some thinking if we want to figure out how to actually generate a password from scratch.
 I'll give you a few useful bits of code that might come in handy.